-Army Civilian Service Commendation Medal Anodized
+Army Commander's Award for Civilian Service Medal Anodized

-The Army Commanders Award for Civilian Service Medal is given to employees of the U.S. Army that have established a pattern of excellence, usually recognized through the previous receipt of one or more honorary or monetary performance awards.
+Criteria: The Army Commanders Award for Civilian Service Medal is given to employees of the U.S. Army that have established a pattern of excellence, usually recognized through the previous receipt of one or more honorary or monetary performance awards.
 Any commander (Colonel and above) or civilian equivalent may approve this award.
 Nominations express service or achievement of a lesser degree than recognized by the Superior Civilian Service Award.
 Eligibility is established by assessing contributions against the following example levels of achievement:

 •Achieved supervisory or nonsupervisory duties in an outstanding manner, setting an example of achievement for others to follow.

 •Demonstrated initiative and aptitude in constructing new or improved equipment, work methods and procedures; conceiving inventions that generate a considerable amount of savings in manpower, time, space, materials, or other items of expense; or items that better health or safety of the workforce.